Deep Quadratic Hedging: Mean-variance hedging

 \section{Mean-variance hedging}

 The mean-variance hedging approach corresponds to the following stochastic optimal control problem

-where $\mathcal{A}_{\text{mv}}$ denotes the set of admissible trading strategies for problem \eqref{hedgingproblemH} (see Definition \ref{def:Amv} below).
-In the following, we use the notation $\tilde V^{\mathrm{mv}}$ to stress the fact that the evolution of $\tilde{V}$ is considered in a mean-variance hedging contest.
-Following the approach of \cite{lim2004}, the solution of this problem can be linked to the following system of two BSDEs\\
+where $\mathcal{A}_{\text{mv}}$ denotes the set of admissible trading strategies for such a problem (see Definition \ref{def:Amv} below).
+Following the approach of \cite{lim2004}, the solution to this problem can be linked to the following system of two BSDEs\\

+where $\Lambda =(\Lambda_1, \Lambda_2)\in L^2_{\FF}\left([0, T];\R^{m+d}\right)$, $\eta^{\mathrm{mv}} = (\eta_1^{\mathrm{mv}}, \eta_2^{\mathrm{mv}})\in L^2_{\FF}\left([0, T];\R^{m+d}\right)$ and $\phi$ is the market price of risk defined in equation \eqref{eq:mktPriceOfRisk}. \\ The first BSDE \eqref{eq:StochasticRiccati} is called \textit{backward stochastic Riccati equation} (BSRE): this is a quadratic BSDE for which proving existence and uniqueness of a solution is not trivial.
+For example, \cite{lim2004} provides an existence and uniqueness result based on the work of \cite{kob2000} covering, e.g., the Hull-White stochastic volatility case.
+However, his results do not cover, e.g., the Heston model that we consider for the numerical experiments in Section \ref{sec:numerics}, because of the unboundedness of the coefficients.
+In Section \ref{sec:existenceUniqueness} we shall discuss existence and uniqueness for the particular BSRE that we consider, while for now we assume existence and uniqueness of a solution to \eqref{eq:StochasticRiccati}.